Mimetis/ProjectY/SETUP_SCRIPT.md

 ![Resource Group](./docs/assets/tldr06.png)

-If you want to know more about what the script does behind the scene, you can check this doc, where we are creating everything manually.
+If you want to know more about what the script does behind the scene, you can check the [Setup In Details](SETUP_DETAILS.md) documentation, where we are creating everything manually.